 - Avoid talking negatively when people are absent.

 Winning others over to our way of thinking isn’t about persuasion.
-It’s rather about subtle influence that arouses in the other person certain feelings that naturally allow them to be influenced by what we do or say.
+It’s rather about the subtle influence that arouses in the other person certain feelings that naturally allow them to be influenced by what we do or say.

 See Things from People’s Point of View

 Influence often begins when we start seeing things from the other person’s point of view.
-Many times we can become so absorbed in our own opinions, beliefs, values, attitudes and perspectives that we fail to see through the fog of our own thinking.
+Many times we can become so absorbed in our own opinions, beliefs, values, attitudes, and perspectives that we fail to see through the fog of our own thinking.
 We interpret what others are saying based on our own psychology and patterns of conditioning.
-As a result we fail to really understand the other person.
+As a result, we fail to really understand the other person.

 To avoid this trap, we must begin seeing things from the other person’s point of view; we must step into their shoes and understand the situation from their perspective.
 Only then can we begin to build long-term rapport.

 Tomorrow, before asking anyone to put out a fire or buy your product or contribute to your favorite charity, why not pause and close your eyes and try to think the whole thing through from another person’s point of view?
 Ask yourself: “Why should he or she want to do it?” — Dale Carnegie

 Admit When You Are Wrong